department-of-veterans-affairs/vets-website/_vre/index.md

         <div class="small-12 columns usa-content" markdown="0">
           <h3> </h3>
           <p>If you have a service-connected disability that limits your ability to work or prevents you from working, VA’s Vocational Rehabilitation and Employment (VR&amp;E) program can help you and, in some cases, your family members, explore career options and receive additional training. </p>

+          <p>VA can help you find Veterans to hire and support them in your workplace.</p>
         </div>
       </div>
     </div>